-With clinical research industry taking more globalized form than local, any development has a global impact.
-So, when four major organizations of an Industry goes through transformations, dynamics of the industry changes.
-This is what is happening currently with Clinical Research Industry as well.
+With the clinical research industry taking more globalized form than local, and development has a global impact.
+So, when four major organizations of an Industry goes through transformations, the dynamics of the industry changes.
+This is what is happening currently with the Clinical Research Industry as well.

-Geographically, the market is focused primarily in the north america, which also has the greatest market share.
+Geographically, the market is focused primarily in North America, which also has the greatest market share.
 European countries take the next two spots.

-The Asia Pacific region is also seeing unprecedented growth in the sector, with India, China, Singapore and South Korea making great inroads in recent years.
-Clinical research organizations like QuintilesIMS (formerly Quintiles), INC research, Parexel, Covance, PPD, PRA international etc have their reach in almost of these regions.
+The Asia Pacific region is also seeing unprecedented growth in the sector, with India, China, Singapore, and South Korea making great inroads in recent years.
+Clinical research organizations like QuintilesIMS (formerly Quintiles), INC Research, Parexel, Covance, PPD, PRA international, etc have their reach in almost all of these regions.

-In previous article, two recent developments in these clinical research organizations (QuintilesIMS and Parexel) were discussed, which signaled a big change coming in the industry.
-While, we saw merger happening in one case, other case was significant with a global giant deciding to close an office along with looming massive layoffs.
+In the previous article, two recent developments in these clinical research organizations (QuintilesIMS and Parexel) were discussed, which signaled a big change coming in the industry.
+While we saw a merger happening in one case, another case was significant with a global giant deciding to close an office along with looming massive layoffs.

 In 2015, the international clinical research market was valued at approximately $54 billion.
 By 2016, that figure was $63 billion, and it is expected to grow to $72 billion by 2020.
 Accordingly, interest in these happenings is understandable.

 Interestingly, these developments just refuse to subside.
 After these two CROs, another two, or three, CROs brought similar news to us recently.

 INC Research and inVentiv Health

 Attracting just as much attention as Quintiles-IMS merger is the handshake between INC Research and inVentiv Health which was announced on 10 May 2017.
 This move creates the world’s biggest Contract Commercial Organization (CCO) in terms of net revenue, the second-largest provider of Biopharmaceutical Outsourcing, and the third-largest CRO.